-When you’re in the market for a used car, sometimes an SUV can seem like overkill, while a compact car may not be big enough for your needs, especially if you have a growing family.
+When you’re in the market for a used car, sometimes SUVs can seem like overkill.
+But compact cars might not be big enough for your needs, especially if you have a growing family.

-The solution is a mid-sized sedan, and because there are so many good ones to choose from in this country, you know you’ll have no problem finding a model that fits your requirements perfectly.
+The solution could be a midsize sedan, and because there are so many good ones to choose from in Australia, you shouldn't have a problem finding a model that fits your needs.

-However, a quick perusal of used car dealerships and car review sites will show you that there are plenty of quality second hand cars out there to choose from.
+However, a quick look at used car dealerships and car review sites show there are plenty of quality second-hand cars out there for buyers to choose from.

-If you’ve got a family, your choice of a used sedan will be determined by factors that include overall safety, fuel economy, reliability and how much internal space the car has.
+If you have a family, your choice of used sedan might be based on factors such as overall safety, fuel economy, reliability and the amount of internal space.

-Because the used car market for sedans is so competitive in Australia, there are some real bargains to be had – and it’s always worth doing some aggressive negotiating when discussing price for your chosen model.
+Because the used car market for midsize sedans is so competitive in Australia, there are some real bargains to be had.
+But it’s often worth negotiating when discussing the price of your chosen model.

-And these days, you can even reduce the risk of buying a used car by doing a PPSR report.
-Budget Direct’s free PPSR car history report can let you know if any money is still owing on the car, or if it’s ever been stolen or written off to save you time and money down the track.
+These days, you can reduce the risk of buying a used car by doing a PPSR report.
+Budget Direct’s free PPSR car history report can let you know if there's any money still owing on the car or if it’s ever been stolen or written off to save you time and money down the track.

-While the term ‘best’ can mean different things to different car buyers, here are a few sedan models worth looking at if you’re in the market for a second hand family vehicle.
-There are many more to choose from, of course, but these are extremely popular options, based on Canstar’s customer satisfaction surveys.
+While the ‘best car’ can mean different things to different car buyers, here are a few models worth looking at if you’re in the market for a second-hand midsize sedan.

 BMW 3 Series